 Have you ever looked at Google Fonts?
-There’s SO many fonts to choose from and they’re free!
+There are SO many fonts to choose from and they’re free!
 Yep, you read that right!
 Even though it’s great that there are so many different fonts and font styles to choose from, it can be a little bit overwhelming to sift through them all to come up with the best font pairings.
 So to help you nail that design, I’ve compiled 6 of my favorite Google font pairings to share with you!

 Favorite Google Font Pairings